allenthomas01/allenthomas01/README.md

 - 🌟 About Me: &nbsp;

-  >__As a highly motivated and ambitious software developer, I love designing solutions where I can apply my problem solving skills and passion for the field.
-I have a strong foundation in programming concepts and has experience in building web applications.
-I advocate for the use and advancement of open source solutions and spend a lot of time in the community learning and discovering new things.
-Currently in my third year pursuing B.Tech in Computer Science and Engineering (CSE) from <a href="http://www.rit.ac.in/">RIT,Kottayam</a>, affiliated with <a href="https://www.ktu.edu.in/">KTU University</a>.__
+  > - __As a highly motivated and ambitious Software Engineer, I love designing solutions where I can apply my problem solving skills and passion for the field.__
+  > - __I advocate for the use and advancement of Open Source solutions and spend a lot of time in the community learning and discovering new things.__
+  > - __Currently in my third year pursuing B.Tech in Computer Science and Engineering (CSE) from <a href="http://www.rit.ac.in/">RIT, Govt Engg College, Kottayam</a>, affiliated with <a href="https://www.ktu.edu.in/">KTU University</a>.__
 - 🔭 I’m currently working on: __My projects__
 - 🌱 I’m currently learning: __MongoDB,Nodejs,PostgreSQL__
-- 💬 Ask me about: __Software dev,Web,CL,Linux,FOSS,Movies.....__
+- 💬 Ask me about: __Software development,Web,CL,Linux,FOSS,Movies.....__
 - 🌩️ Fun fact: __I love tweaking software and customising it.
 So I play around them a lot.__
 - ⚡ Super Fun fact: __Linux is my favourite playground! and NO, I don't use Arch btw 🙃__